kavya4762/Book_Recommendation_Workcohol/README.md

 🔑 OpenAI API Key
 To generate personalized messages, this app uses OpenAI GPT-3.5-turbo.

-📌 Get your API key from OpenAI Dashboard and paste it into the app when prompted.
-[OpenAI API](https://platform.openai.com/account/api-keys)
+📌 Get your API key from [OpenAI API Dashboard](https://platform.openai.com/account/api-keys) and paste it into the app when prompted.